BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 Then there was DoublePlus at Gibney Dance, which was curated by Alice Sheppard.
 I shared the evening with fellow disabled artist Jerron Herman.
 It was beautiful and magical; I get teary just thinking about it.
 I’m at a place in my life where I’m starting to recognize my disability and acknowledge it as part of my identity.
 For so long, it had not been until complications started to compile.
 I began to think, “Oh shit, this is real.
 There’s no hiding behind it.”

 Finally, I was part of I Wanna Be with You Everywhere, a festival curated by and for disability artists.
 It included writers, poets, and dancers.
 I choreographed and performed as part of a shared evening with Alice and Jerron.
 Although we performed separately, it was so powerful to have three Black disabled bodies sharing the space.

 How would you describe your current dance practice?

 I don’t really take modern dance class anymore.
 I find there’s a lot of spatial anxiety with taking modern dance classes; I get disoriented being upside down or doing floor work.
 Plus, I’m just not that into it.
 I do take traditional West African dance class multiple times a week.

 Right now, I’m focusing more on choreography.
-I’m interested in asking questions about surveillance and how it strips and heightens our identities, especially in the context of Blackness, genders and disability.
+I’m interested in asking questions about surveillance and how it strips and heightens our identities, especially in the context of Blackness, gender, and disability.
 I’m also interested in interrogating intersections of race and disability: Is Blackness performative disability?
 How do we de-center sight as a primary source of consumption?
 Are there different ways of using description of aesthetic and accessibility?
 Where’s the push and pull of traditional description?
-Many descriptions are what I consider to be technical, dry and boring.
-I created a piece where I’m doing the same movement over and over again, but describing it each time in a different way.
+Many descriptions are what I consider to be technical, dry, and boring.
+I created a piece where I’m doing the same movement over and over again but describing it each time in a different way.

 When you tell people you are a dancer, what are the most common reactions you receive?